 All industries, whether large or small, require lifting equipment (mostly cranes) to lift their heavy loads.
-Now the overhead crane failure must be handled with proper care and training because unlike the usual vehicle, they are huge and not just yours but a lot of other people’s life rests on their efficient handling.
-Now, it would seem obvious that people handle a crane well but the statistics suggest otherwise.
+Now the overhead crane failure must be handled with proper care and training because, unlike the usual vehicle, they are huge and not just yours, but a lot of other people’s lives rest on their efficient handling.
+Now, it would seem obvious that people handle cranes well, but the statistics suggest otherwise.
 According to the labour statistics, it is estimated that around 44 people were injured and blown to death almost every year between 2011 and 2015 due to overhead crane failures.

-It is, therefore, necessary to understand the hazards that are caused by overhead cranes and what measures and guidelines can be adopted to ensure the safety by overhead cranes and avoid failure.
+It is, therefore, necessary to understand the hazards that are caused by overhead cranes and what measures and guidelines can be adopted to ensure their safety by overhead cranes and avoid failure.

 Reasons behind overhead crane failure

-Let’s discuss some failures and risks attached to overhead cranes, to begin with.
+To begin with, let's discuss some failures and risks attached to overhead cranes.

 Some Common reasons behind overhead crane failure

-- One of the most common hazards that takes place is the crane overload.
-This is caused due to putting excessive load on the crane than it’s defined capacity.
+- One of the most common hazards that occurs is crane overload.
+This is caused by putting an excessive load on the crane beyond its defined capacity.
 This will cause severe damage not only to the machinery but also hamper the lives of the people.

 - Another common hazard is the risk of falling materials.
-The reasons may be varied like mishandling by the crane operator, mechanical failure, slippage, etc. but any of this will lead to accidents and injuries which might be fatal for the workers.
+The reasons may be varied, like mishandling by the crane operator, mechanical failure, slippage, etc., but any of these will lead to accidents and injuries that might be fatal for the workers.

 With so many risks and hazards attached to an overhead crane, it is essential that preventive measures be taken to prevent overhead crane failures and ensure the safety of the workers at the workplace.
 Let’s now discuss certain overhead crane operation safety tips to reduce the risk of overhead crane failure.